How to Find a Top Mobile App Developer

 If you opt for a free app, be sure the company is aware of how to integrate mobile display ads, in-app purchases or paid subscription services.

-#8.
-How will the company communicate with you during the development process?
+How will they communicate with you during development?

 The quality of your app almost always depends on how clearly and often you communicate your app design and functionality requirements before as well as throughout the development process.